Skip to main content

 Specify:

-• <postgresql_version> - PostgreSQL data catalog;
+• <postgresql_version> – PostgreSQL data directory;

-• <bucket_name> - S3 bucket name.
-The bucket must have vHosted-addressing;
+• <bucket_name> – S3 bucket name.
+The bucket must have vHosted addressing;

-• <pool> - pool where S3 is located;
+• <pool>pool where S3 is located;

-• <path_to_repository> - the root of the pgBackRest repository;
+• <path_to_repository> – pgBackRest repository root;

 sudo chown -R postgres:postgres /var/lib/pgbackrest